lelandjobson/github_pages_tut_01/pages/adobe/adobe.md

 A lion's share of the industry standards for graphic design, video editing and web development is comprised of [Adobe Systems](https://www.adobe.com) products.
 The workflows produced by their software are heavily integrated into the training of the creative workforce today, spanning their influence over raster, vector, static and dynamic assets across all platforms.

-<div class="alert" role="alert"><strong>Did you know?</strong> Adobe was started by Xeroc-PARC employees who were passionate about standardizing digital printing and resolving the pressing issues of CGI at the time, such as describing fonts such  that they look good at all sizes.
+<div class="alert alert-dark" role="alert"><strong>Did you know?</strong> Adobe was started by Xeroc-PARC employees who were passionate about standardizing digital printing and resolving the pressing issues of CGI at the time, such as describing fonts such  that they look good at all sizes.
 After failing to convince management in the value of this pursuit, they left and did it themselves, and the rest is history.</div>

 ---